-Library Services for Remote Students
+Library Services for Distance/Remote Students

 This is a description of services Turpin Library provides for DTS students (and faculty) who do not live in Dallas County or adjacent counties (Ellis, Kaufman, Collin, Denton, Tarrant).
 All DTS students who are paying for the current semester and do not live in the DFW area are eligible, including students in extension campus, online ed, and ITS programs, as well as non-resident students working on DMin courses, independent study courses, thesis/dissertation research, and field education internships.
 However, a few of the services, as noted below, are available only to special categories of students.
 See House Rules for additional information about eligiblity for services.
 In the event of a conflict between House Rules and this page, House Rules take precedence.